dandevri/grid-it/grid-by-example/notes.md

 Gaps only appear between tracks of the grid, they do not add space to the top and bottom, left or right of the container.

 ## Sizing of tracks and Items
+ch = character zero. fr unit.
+Sizing keywords.
+You can use sizinng keywords such as min-content with CSS grid. `fit-content`

+## Alignment of the grid and grid items
+Box alignment specification.
+* `justify items` Align items inside an area.
+* `justify content` Also justify and align the tracks.
+You can also use space-between etc.

+> These alignment properties that we first met in the flexbox specification have been moved into a new specification called Box Alignment Level 3.
+This specification has details for how alignment should work in all of the different layout methods.

+## How does grid work with Flexbox and other specs?